 Field of application: This Directive covers any good having an impact on energy consumption during use, including parts which are intended to be integrated into the products.
 However, there is a specific regulation for the lighting fixtures.

-essential requirements: these products to be put on the European market must comply with the essential requirements described in Annex 1 Directive.
+Essential requirements: these products to be put on the European market must comply with the essential requirements described in Annex 1 of the directive.
 These are the criteria for the setting of Community specifications, which define the specific rules for the product concerned.

 Main contents of the Directive